Milton, West Virginia: 2010 census

+2020 census

+According to the 2020 United States Census, the town of Milton had a population of 2,371 people.
+There were 1,052 households and 624 families living in the town.
+The population density was 1,270.2 inhabitants per square mile (491.4/km2).
+The racial makeup of the town was 97.5% White, 0.7% African American, 0.3% Native American, 0.1% Asian, 0.2% from other races, and 1.2% from two or more races.
+Hispanic or Latino of any race were 0.6% of the population.

+Out of the 1,052 households, 24.6% had children under the age of 18 living with them, 44.0% were married couples living together, 12.4% had a female householder with no husband present, 4.7% had a male householder with no wife present, and 39.0% were non-families.
+34.9% of all households were made up of individuals, and 17.8% had someone living alone who was 65 years of age or older.
+The average household size was 2.25 and the average family size was 2.80.

+The median age in the town was 42.8 years.
+18.9% of residents were under the age of 18; 8.7% were between the ages of 18 and 24; 27.4% were from 25 to 44; 28.4% were from 45 to 64; and 16.6% were 65 years of age or older.
+The gender makeup of the town was 47.4% male and 52.6% female.

 Arts and culture

 The Mountaineer Opry House, which has since been removed, featured bluegrass music on Saturday nights.
 Milton also has an extensive Flea Market covering a couple of acres (including parking) with both indoor and outdoor stalls.

 Milton hosts the county fair of Cabell County, West Virginia.
 Milton is also noted for its annual Pumpkin Festival, held in early October.

 Education

 Milton is served by the schools of the Cabell County Board of Education.
 Primary education is given at Milton Elementary, while middle school students attend Milton Middle School.
 High school students attend Cabell Midland High School, which opened in August 1994 upon the consolidation of Milton High School and Barboursville High School.

+Transportation

+Milton holds the privately owned airport, Ona Airpark, serving the Huntington–Ashland metropolitan area.